Alaska Department of Fish and Game

 Recent Lower Cook Inlet News Releases

-• The Cook Inlet and North Gulf Coast sport, personal use & subsistence Tanner crab fisheries will not open for the 2014-2015 season.
+• The noncommercial (sport, personal use & subsistence) Tanner crab fishery will not open for the 2014-2015 season.

 • The Ninilchik beach from the north bank of Deep Creek to a marker located approximately 3.2 miles north of the Ninilchik River at 60º 05.66’N. latitude is closed to the taking of all clam species effective through December 31.